Question: Why is my Visium CytAssist Readiness Test failing?

 - Use a bright light (e.g. flashlight) to inspect the glass windows for any smudges and remove them as described above.

-If the problem persists after completing the above mentioned items, contact email@example.com.
+Refer to the Visium CytAssist with Readiness Test User Guide for more information.
+If the problem persists after completing the above mentioned items, contact firstname.lastname@example.org.

 Products: Visium CytAssist